upcmd/updocs-content/logs/c0107_vvvv.md

     groups members:[]
-    module: [condescending_pasteur6] instance id: [dev]
+    module: [dreamy_poincare7] instance id: [dev]
     merged[ dev ] runtime vars:
     {
-      "jerry": "this is jerry in global",
+      "tom": "this is tom in global",
-      "tom": "this is tom in global"
+      "jerry": "this is jerry in global"
     }

     -------runtime global final merged with dvars-------

     {
-      "jerry": "this is jerry in global",
+      "tom": "this is tom in global",
-      "tom": "this is tom in global"
+      "jerry": "this is jerry in global"
     }

       located task-> 1 [task]: